threefoldtech/info_grid/src/farmers/3node_building/5_set_bios_uefi.md

 ***

 **Additional information :** One of the great features of Zero-OS is that it can be completely run within the cache of your 3Node.
-Indeed, the booting device, that contains your farm ID, will connect to the Threefold Grid and download everything needed to run smoothly.
+Indeed, the booting device, that contains your farm ID, will connect to the ThreeFold Grid and download everything needed to run smoothly.
 There are many benefits in terms of security and protection of data that comes with this.

 ***